Standard number: DS-21

 I. Overview

-Federal or state regulations, industry standards such as PCI-DSS, or contractual agreements may require additional actions that exceed those included in this Standard.
+Federal or state regulations, industry standards, or contractual agreements may require additional measures that exceed those included in this Standard.

 II.
 Scope